kpbp/sf-muni-map/README.md

 Displays a live map of San Fransisco buses.

 ### Warning
-Currently requires disabled mixed-content blocking in the browser as NextBus only serve their API over HTTP and github pages forces HTTPS.
+Currently requires allowing mixed-content in the browser as NextBus only serve their API over HTTP and github pages forces HTTPS.

 [Click to see app running on GH Pages](https://kpbp.github.io/sf-muni-map/)